PialGhosh2233/VGG19KAN/README.md

-Here’s your updated README with the paper reference added professionally:

----

 # VGG19-KAN: Hybrid CNN with Kolmogorov-Arnold Network Layers

-This repository implements a hybrid deep learning model that combines a **pre-trained VGG19** convolutional backbone with **Kolmogorov-Arnold Network (KAN) linear layers** for flexible and powerful representation learning on image classification tasks.
+This repository contains a hybrid deep learning model that combines a **pre-trained VGG19** convolutional backbone with **Kolmogorov-Arnold Network (KAN) linear layers** for flexible and powerful representation learning on image classification tasks.

 This implementation is based on the approach proposed in the paper: **“Refining Crop Pest Recognition Performance through Dynamically Adaptable Activation Patterns of Kolmogorov Arnold Networks”** ([IEEE Link](https://ieeexplore.ieee.org/abstract/document/10940339)).